 The rise in experiential spaces

-Because of the growing competition, it’s not longer sufficient for co-working spaces to merely offer a desk and a WiFi connection anymore.
-A lot of spaces in a bid to get the best and brightest tenants, are putting in a number of interesting features, such as in-house gyms and fitness classes, events and options to learn new skills, along with social areas, like cafes and bars.
-As a matter of fact, this is such a growing trend, that a whole new wave of ‘experiential spaces’ are springing up to meet the needs of those companies who want to push their co-working experience to the next level.
+Because of the growing competition, it’s no longer sufficient for coworking spaces to merely offer a desk and a WiFi connection anymore.
+A lot of spaces, in a bid to get the best and brightest tenants, are putting in a number of interesting features, such as in-house gyms and fitness classes, events and options to learn new skills, along with social areas, like cafes and bars.
+As a matter of fact, this is such a growing trend, that a whole new wave of ‘experiential spaces’ is springing up to meet the needs of those companies who want to push their co-working experience to the next level.
 Raw Space is the newest space in Bristol aiming to do just that, provide satisfaction for its members social and business needs.

 Co-living will be a thing

 One more trend that’s set to move up the world of co-working, by taking the idea of sharing and community a step further, is co-living, which is actually taking off in metropolitan cities like London, New York and Berlin.
 The idea of co-living is to offer attractively kitted-out spaces that incorporate cosy apartments with coworking facilities, community cooking area and living areas.
 This type of living is designed for career-minded people who travel a great deal and don’t want to be tied down by a costly mortgage or long-term contract.

 Throughout 2017, it will be fascinating to see how co-working grows up and change and the above is simply a shot of what you can expect.
 However, it’s an industry that never stops to surprise, so no doubt there will be even more interesting developments just around the corner.